Call to book: 01983 861133

 Who should attend this IR35 summit?

 Time-challenged delegates with some experience of IR35 policy, compliance and practice who need an intensive update.
 Those who have attended our previous courses and are looking for an efficient refresher.
-Experienced HR and payroll practitioners looking to update policy and practice
+Talent Acquisition professionals and experienced HR and payroll practitioners looking to update policy and practice.

 DELEGATE FEEDBACK